It’s interesting, isn’t it? The fact that we might not like one another, but in suffering together, there’s this connection.

 Speaking of your mother, it was interesting to find out that she has a film background.

 Originally, she wanted to become an actress, but she studied teaching and taught drama.
-When I was about seven, eight years old, she converted a helicopter hanger into a community-based theater and education center for drama.
+When I was about seven, eight years old, she converted a helicopter hanger into a community-based theatre and education center for drama.
 Then she went back to study film when I was about 13.

 That’s impressive.
 Is that how your eyes were first opened to filmmaking—through her?